Glossary

 Alongship

-The direction on ship which runs from bow to stern.
+The direction on the ship which runs from bow to stern.
 Typically Simrad transducers have an alongship axis which is the equivalent of Echoview's minor-axis.
 Simrad may also refer to this axis as the 'longitudinal' axis.

 Alpha